 AcidityTo properly clean itself, the vagina needs to maintain a stable pH of 3.8 to 4.5.
 When the regular acidity changes, the vagina is out of ‘balance.’
 There is an overgrowth of bacteria and yeast when this occurs, which makes the vagina prone to infections.
 Vaginal infections can affect the smell and texture of vaginal discharge.
 Certain products such as scented soaps, scented deodorant, douches, bubble baths, and pantyliners change the acidity of the vagina.

 Just like the pores in your skin, the outside of the vagina has any apocrine sweat glands.
 These glands have proteins broken down by bacteria and secret an oily fluid that produces a distinct odor.
 Vaginal sweats can cause a musky scent.
 If there is a mixture of urine, blood, and sweat, the vaginal odor is more potent.
-To prevent sweaty vaginal odors, try the Kushae Natural Feminine Deodorant Spray, made with all natural ingredients and perfect for eliminating vaginal sweaty odors for good!
+To prevent sweaty vaginal odors, try the Kushae Natural Feminine Deodorant Spray, or our Natural Feminine Deodorant Stick, made with all natural ingredients and perfect for eliminating vaginal sweaty odors for good!

 Foul vaginal odor usually is a result of bacterial infection.
 One of the most common causes of foul vagina odor is bacterial vaginosis.
 A yellowish discharge accompanies a strong fish odor.
 To confirm a diagnosis of BV for the first time, you should see your physician.
 Once it's confirmed that BV is the culprit, your OB/GYN will usually prescribe an antibiotic to kill the offending bacteria and eliminate the BV.
 For a non-antibiotic, natural solution to treating BV for good, try the Kushae Boric Acid Suppositories!